Slavery in Korea: Modern slavery

 During Japanese rule over Korea around World War II, some Koreans were used in forced labor by the Japanese, in conditions which have been compared to slavery.
 These included women forced into sexual slavery by the Imperial Japanese Army before and during World War II, known as "comfort women".

 North Korea

-With 1,100,000 people in modern slavery (via forced labor), North Korea is ranked highest in the world in terms of the percentage of population in modern slavery, with 10.4 percent enslaved according to the Walk Free Foundation's 2018 Global Slavery Index.
-North Korea is the only country in the world that has not explicitly criminalized any form of modern slavery.
-A United Nations report listed slavery among the crimes against humanity occurring in North Korea.
-Revenues derived from North Korean slave labor also are diverted to fund and develop the country's nuclear weapons program.
+According to the 2023 Global Slavery Index, an estimated 2,696,000 people in North Korea, or 104.6 per 1,000 people, experienced modern slavery in 2021, giving North Korea the highest estimated prevalence in the world.
+Walk Free reports that the vast majority of modern slavery in North Korea consists of state-imposed forced labour.
+The organization reports that forced labour is used for economic development, labour discipline and as punishment for expressing political views, and that adults and children have been required to perform unpaid communal labour in agriculture, road construction and other construction work.

+Revenue generated by North Korean overseas workers has also contributed to the country's nuclear weapons and ballistic missile programs.